The Best Ways to Heal Scars Naturally

 6. Lemon Juice

-Citric acid is very effective to fade scar tissue, it works as a natural bleach, stimulates the formation of new tissue, and improves elasticity of your skin.
+Citric acid is a very effective natural ingredient for fading scar tissue.
+It works as a natural bleach, stimulates the formation of new tissue, and improves elasticity of your skin.

 First of all make sure to clean the affected area.
 Apply freshly squeezed lemon juice, twice a day, on a cotton ball and rub onto your scar.
 Let sit for about 10-15 minutes and rinse with cool water.
 Do not use this remedy when you plan to go out in the sun.
 Lemons make your skin sensitive to light.